kowshik14/attention-LSTM-multi-step-cyber-attack-detection/README.md

   MULTI-STEP CYBER-ATTACK DATASET (MSCAD FOR INTRUSION DETECTION)

   * Publicly available at: https://ieee-dataport.org/documents/multi-step-cyber-attack-dataset-mscad-intrusion-detection
   * Can be processed using the same code

+  ### Code

+  https://github.com/kowshik14/Attention/blob/main/MSCAD.ipynb: Code for all the pre-processing, model implementation and hyper parameter tunning